Transgender equality and gender identity

 You can also access country-specific information from the Foreign & Commonwealth Office and Stonewall produces Global Workplace Briefings providing advice about the legal, socio-cultural and workplace situation for LGBTQ+ people in the specified country.

-For an overview of the current situation globally, ILGA produces a map showing sexual orientation laws around the world.
+For an overview of the current situation globally, ILGA maintains a worldwide database on laws and human rights relating to sexual orientation and gender identity issues.
 ILGA – the International Lesbian, Gay, Bisexual, Trans and Intersex Association - is the world federation of national and local organisations dedicated to achieving equal rights for lesbian, gay, bisexual, trans and intersex (LGBTI) people across the globe.

 Further information